Drawbotics/file-icons/README.md

 Data | `xml`, `csv`, `xls`
 Images | `jpg`, `gif`, `png`

 If you want to add support for an extension, or support a new category of files don't hesitate to submit a PR.
+More extensions and categories will be added through time.

 ## Develop
 ```bash